Buebito/MCMC-Text-Generation/README.md

 # MCMC-Text-Generation
-How can we implement MCMC to generate coherent text in the style of famous autors?
-IDK lets see
+Comments in the code are in spanish